mozartdiniz/Roads/README.md

 		</body>
 	</html>

-**link rel="import"** This tag is how you will relate your view files in the app, all these layouts will be loaded and only after that Ro.ini callback will run
+**link rel="import"** This tag is how you will relate your view files in the app, all these layouts will be loaded and only after that Ro.ini callback will run.

-**ro-load**: Is a loader component, Roads will use when is loading all your files **ro-app**: This is the main app tag, all other tags will be appended here
+**ro-load**: Is a loader component, Roads will use when is loading all your files.
+**ro-app**: This is the main app tag, all other tags will be appended here.

 ## Roads Tags

 ### ro-app

-**gotoView(from, to)** Is how you can navigate between views
+**gotoView(from, to)** Is how you can navigate between views.

-**backtoView(from, to)** Is the same as gotoView, but the animation is in inverse direction
+**backtoView(from, to)** Is the same as gotoView, but the animation is in inverse direction.

-Both gotoView and backtoView will trigger 'show' method from related view controller
+Both gotoView and backtoView will trigger 'show' method from related view controller.

 ### ro-list